-At sites where parking is available, volunteers park for free.
 The Program Coordinator of each site will be able to provide information about parking.
-Due to the high volume of volunteers, UHN does not provide TTC tokens to volunteers.
+Due to the high volume of volunteers, UHN does not provide TTC reimbursement to volunteers.
 Transportation to and from volunteering is the responsibility of the volunteer.
 UHN does not provide funding for transportation.

 Please see our "Corporate Engagement Volunteering" section.